kevinsea/Insight-Wiki-Stage/Customizing Object Mapping.md

 * Reader - The IDataReader that is currently being mapped.
 You can use this to query the result set for more information about the current mapping operation.
 For example, if the IDataReader is a SqlDataReader, you can use GetSchemaTable to get information about the underlying table that was queried.
 This will be null when mapping parameters.
 * Parameters - the list of parameters that is currently being mapped.
 * TargetType - the type of the object that is currently being mapped.

+## Column Overrides ##

+If you need to override columns for individual queries, the best way to do it is to create a new record reader:

+	// the structure object is immutable, so you should cache it var structure = new OneToOne<MyObject>(
+		// if you don't override a column, the default rules are used new ColumnOverride<MyObject>("Foo", "ID")
+	);

+	var result = Connection().QuerySql(
+		"SELECT Foo=1, ID=2",
+		null,
+		Query.Returns(structure));

+By default, the `OneToOne` class does an automatic mapping from the recordset to your object.
+Here, we created a new `OneToOne` that reads `MyObject`, but puts the `Foo` column into the `ID` property.
+Then we can pass that into any method that has a `returns` parameter.
+You can also use it to build multiple results, parent/child, etc.

 [[Specifying Result Structures]] - BACK || NEXT- [[Custom Result Objects]]